 If you haven’t made a quiche with a sweet potato crust, it’s time to give it a try!
 This bacon cheddar quiche is a healthier alternative to a traditional quiche, plus it packs more flavor.

-PS: I garnish this quiche with fresh chives because my chive plant is always out of control and I love the mild onion/garlic taste, but the chives are totally optional.
+I garnished the quiche with fresh chives because my chive plant is always out of control and I love the mild onion/garlic taste (but the chives are totally optional).

 - Nonstick cooking spray

 - 6 ounces center cut bacon, cut into small pieces

 - ½ cup diced onion (about 1 small yellow onion)

 - ½ cup whole milk

 - ½ cup (2 ounces) grated extra sharp cheddar cheese

 - Preheat the oven to 350°F. Spray a 9-inch pie plate with nonstick cooking spray.